Wartime sexual violence: Physical effects

 A 2013 study lists the physical injury to the victims of war rape as traumatic injuries, sexually transmitted diseases, maternal mortality, unwanted pregnancies, unsafe abortions, and persistent gynecological problems are of major concern.
 Because war rapes take place in zones of conflict, access to emergency contraception, antibiotics, and abortion are limited.
 Infection with the human immunodeficiency virus (HIV) is not uncommon.
 In certain instances, women were taunted by soldiers with the threat of infection.

 War rape may include physical rape of the male organ.
 Gang rape and rape with human objects or physical objects, such as fists, sticks, rods, and gun barrels are also methods used in war rape.
 Women victims may suffer from incontinence and vaginal fistula as a result of these particularly violent instances of rape.
-Vaginal fistula is a medical condition of vaginal abnormality where there is hole in the vagina in close proximity to the colon (anus or rectum) or bladder.
+Vaginal fistula is a medical condition where there is hole in the vagina in close proximity to the colon (anus or rectum) or bladder.
 In some cases, it is a birth defect, in others it is a result of female genital cutting (FGM) and rape.
 In extreme instances of violent rape in war, the walls of the vagina are torn or punctured, resulting in severe pain and debilitating incontinence (urinary complications) and bowel containment.
 Violent rape is also a cause of obstetric fistula which is a hole in the female organ and birth canal.

 Physical effects may also include bone breakage such as backbreaking and cranial cracks, causing future disability, visual and hearing impairment, and mental incapacitation.